How Many Plans Do I Need?!

 Financial plan: The purpose of a financial plan is to grow your wealth.
 It defines your goals and objectives, determines what choices you need to make to achieve them, and creates a checklist so that you can meet your goals.
 Financial plans focus on sustaining your cash flow so that you are able to live the life that you want.
 Your financial plan may also involve saving for short and long term goals.
 In addition to investments and insurance, you may also take advantage of any benefits from your employer, including retirement fund contribution matching and group life insurance.
 Through a financial plan, you can also put together the necessary foundation so that your family is financially prepared in the event of an emergency.

 Tax plan: Tax planning is analyzing your financial situation through a tax lens.
 Specifically, the purpose of tax planning is to make sure you are taking advantage of all opportunities to minimize your tax bill.
 For example, you may contribute to retirement plans or decide to sell or buy certain investments as part of your tax plan.
 Not surprisingly, tax planning and financial planning are closely intertwined.
-This is because taxes play a large part of many people’s annual expenses.
+This is because taxes play a large part in many people’s annual expenses.

 Estate plan: Estate planning is the process of arranging your legal affairs so people you trust are authorized to make decisions for you when you can’t and so that your assets are distributed to the beneficiaries you choose upon your death.
 Generally, an estate plan includes several legal strategies that protect your wealth and loved ones.
 It will also ensure that someone you trust can help you if you can’t make your own decisions.
 This is one of the most important plans a person can create to ensure their final property and health care wishes are followed and that the loved ones left behind are provided for in their absence.